Our Local Offer

 Her tel no is: 01274 881 082 Extension: 13196

-Communication relating to students in our Resourced Provision (DSP) is with
+Communication relating to students in our Resourced Provision (Lighthouse) is with Resourced Provision Lead Victoria Kemp

 Her tel no is: 01274 881 082 Extension: 13149

-The SEND Department is line managed by Donna Gautry Deputy Headteacher: Standards and Achievement
+The SEND Department is line managed by Portia Taylor Deputy Headteacher: Teaching and Learning

 We have an experienced SENDCO and Deputy SENDCO in post.
 We also have a senior leader with the SENDCO